Wonderful read about the amazing world of birds. Lives up to the blurbs. Maybe not for a the deep bird enthusiast but great for a beginner.

 Strange, eerie tales.
 Nostalgic maybe but too dreamlike and with some odd psychosexual elements creeping in, the feeling is more dread.
 This continues Tsuge's growth away from the youth action orientated comics and towards more adult focused themes.
 Fantastic essay included.
 This is the first one I had access to but it is in fact #3 in the series and there will be a 4th upcoming.
 Still a good starting point

-Setting: Space somewhere, not important.
+Setting: Space somewhere, it doesn't matter.